aarizmehdi/Aetheria/README.md

 ## 🌌 Overview

-**Aetheria Cloud** is not just a weather app; it is a **sensory experience**.
+**Aetheria Forecast** is not just a weather app; it is a **sensory experience**.
 By merging high-fidelity WebGL planetary rendering, procedurally generated audio, and generative AI, Aetheria transforms raw meteorological data into a living, breathing digital organism.
 It is designed for those who demand more than just numbers—those who want to **feel** the atmosphere.

 ## 💎 Premium Features